richafnu/Viva/Viva/glint/reports/act-strengths-opportunities.md

 Advanced filtering allows users to view survey results from a particular group of employees who participated in different survey programs.

-For example, to show how early onboarding experiences impact long-term engagement, review recent engagement survey results filtered by those that had positive or negative onboarding experiences in their employee journey.
+For example, to show how early onboarding experiences impact long-term engagement, review feedback results filtered by people that had positive or negative onboarding experiences.

 1. Select **Advanced**.
 1. Select **Yes, enable Advanced Filtering**.